git-siddhesh/Computer_system/final_assign/readme.md

 - We have observed that the execution time of the program increases `exponentially` with respect to the increase in the input size of the program

 - But the system-cpu time (system calls) does not increases significantly with increase in input size.
-Rather we see that it tends to a satuaration point with size.
+Rather we see that it tends to a satuaration (not exactly constant but seems constant with respect to input size) point with size.

 >  `Meat vs  Total time `

 - Initially with smaller inputs, there is a visinle variation in meat algorithm time and total time.

 - But as the input size increases, the difference

+> The ratio of meat time and total time becomes `99%` as the input value becomes very large